How to Estimate Your Dog's Age in 5 Easy Steps

 Aging is not a disease.

-Aging is a natural process that consists of a progressive diminution of the body ability to adapt to the aggressive environment.
+Aging is a natural process that consists of a progressive diminution of the body's ability to adapt to an aggressive environment.
 The decline of vital functions eventually leads to death.

 They have a negative impact on survival and on the median age of death.

 And here again, dog breeds are not at par.
-It is important that all pet owners be informed about the risks specific to their dog’s breed so they can take preventive measures.
+It is important that all dog owners be informed about the risks specific to their dog's breed so that they can try to prevent some of them.

 Accidents are a frequent cause of death in dogs.
-They more often affect dogs that can leave the house and go outside.
+They more often affect dogs that can leave the house and wander outside.

 May be you haven't seen your dog's breed in the chart!

-But you have got the picture: there are dramatic variations.
+But you've got the picture: there are dramatic variations.

-You should definitely try to know what kind of disease your dog is more likely to get when getting older.
-Taking preventive action will improve its quality of life and chances of survival at the end of its life.
-The main diseases that cause death in dogs include:
+You should definitely try to know what kind of disease your dog is more likely to get when he will get older.
+Taking preventive action will improve his quality of life and his life expectancy.

 The high rate of death due to trauma in drevers seems due to their roaming habits.
 This is also one of the reasons why they are often chosen as hunting dogs.